Electric cars: Firms still forced to sell more despite petrol ban delay

 Prior to Mr Sunak announcing a shift in policy, the government had planned to ban the sale of new, pure petrol and diesel vehicles by 2030.
 Now, it will begin in 2035.

-By phasing out fossil fuel-powered vehicle sales, it aims to accelerate the transition to electric an achieve net zero by 2050.
+By phasing out fossil fuel-powered vehicle sales, it aims to accelerate the transition to electric and achieve net zero by 2050.
 Net zero is when a country's net carbon emissions are cut to zero, and is seen as vital to tackling climate change.

 Under the ban, from 2035 only electric battery-powered cars and certain hybrids will be able to be bought new.
 However, most people will not be affected by the ban immediately, as the majority of drivers buy vehicles second hand and only sales of new petrol and diesel models would be affected - not existing ones.